 The liquefaction potential rating for a given location can be determined by locating the site on the Liquefaction Potential Map.
 The approximate probability of ground shaking sufficient to induce liquefaction at that site in the next 100 years may then be determined by referring to the proper category in table D-3.
-The expected mode of ground failure if liquefaction occurs at a given location may be evaluated by determining the approximate ground surface slope at the site from U. S. Geological Survey topographic quadrangle maps and referring to table D-1.
-To differentiate between bearing capacity and ground oscillation failure modes in areas of less than 0.5 percent slope, the depth to the liquefiable layer(s) at the site must be known.
+The expected mode of ground failure if liquefaction occurs at a given location may be evaluated by determining the approximate ground surface slope at the site on the Ground Slope and Critical Acceleration Map and referring to table D-1.
+Contours depicting areas of less than 0.5 percent, 0.5 to 5.0 percent, and greater than 5.0 percent slope are included in this map.
+To differentiate between bearing capacity and soil oscillation failure modes in areas of less than 0.5 percent slope, the depth of the liquefiable layer must be known.
+This can be determined for specific sites by using the Soils and Ground Water Data Map to determine the depth to liquefiable soils and the nature of overlying and underlying units.
+However the map does not interpret depths to liquefiable layers between data points, so the two failure modes can only be differentiated at specific sites where data were collected.